SuriezKitchen/suriez-kitchen/replit.md

 # Overview

-This is a chef's portfolio website showcasing Chef Isabella's culinary journey through gourmet dishes and YouTube vlogs.
+This is a chef's portfolio website showcasing Suriez Kitchen's culinary journey through gourmet dishes and YouTube vlogs.
 The application serves as a digital showcase featuring a gallery of culinary creations, embedded YouTube videos, an about section, and social media integration.
 Built as a full-stack web application with a React frontend and Express backend, it demonstrates modern web development practices with a focus on visual appeal and user experience.

 # User Preferences